 Blackmail, which is closely related to extortion, is illegal.
 Title 18 U.S. Code, Section 873, states: “Whosoever, under a threat of informing, or as a consideration for not informing, against any violation of any law of the United States, demands or receives any money or other valuable thing, shall be fined under this title or imprisoned not more than one year, or both.”
 West’s Encyclopedia of American Law defines blackmail as “the crime involving a threat for purposes of compelling a person to do an act against his or her will, or for purposes of taking the person’s money or property.”
 In essence, a blackmailer demands money or some other thing of value, and in return, he or she promises not to reveal incriminating or embarrassing facts about the target person’s private life.
 Those who pay blackmail thus do so out of fear.
 It is the blackmailer, not the targeted victim, who controls the show.
 Even if the target is wealthy and powerful, that person is at the mercy of the person making the threat.
 Paying hush money is not a crime; demanding it is.

 Based on the available evidence, Stephanie Clifford aka “Stormy Daniels,” now 39, a native of Baton Rouge, La., is a blackmailer.
 And her target happens to be a sitting U.S. president.
 If nothing else, the lady aims high.
 This past April, National Legal and Policy Center summarized the case in the context of the surrounding media circus.
 Here, then, is a brief timeline.
-Back in July 2006 Ms. Daniels and Donald Trump, at the time riding high with his NBC-TV show, The Apprentice, met at a celebrity golf tournament near Lake Tahoe, Nevada.
-The pair quickly became close, dined together, and retired to his hotel suite where they got it on.
+Back in July 2006 Ms. Daniels and Donald Trump, at the time riding high with his NBC-TV show, The Apprentice, met at a celebrity golf tournament at Lake Tahoe, Nevada.
+The pair quickly became close, dined together, and retired to his hotel suite where, according to Daniels, they got it on.
 By her own account, as told to Anderson Cooper this March on CBS’ 60 Minutes, the affair was a one-nighter, though elsewhere she has claimed that their secret meetings lasted well into 2007.
 She described the encounter in a May 2011 interview with In Touch magazine correspondent Jordi Lippe-McGraw.
 Soon after, Ms. Daniels alleged, a male stranger accosted Ms. Daniels on a Las Vegas parking lot with her baby daughter in tow.
 “Leave Trump alone,” the man snarled.
 “Forget the story.”
 Then, leaning toward her daughter, he taunted: “That’s a beautiful little girl.
 It’d be a shame if something happened to her mom.”
 She did not report this criminal threat to police.
 That said, there was no evidence that Donald Trump ordered the threat or was even aware of it.
 The magazine didn’t run the story.
-Ms. Clifford/Daniels went back to making adult film reels.
+Ms. Clifford/Daniels continued to make adult film reels.

 Stormy Daniels lost her media inhibitions again in October 2016, a couple weeks before Election Day and immediately after the release of a tape to NBC-TV’s Access Hollywood revealing a crude sexual comment Donald Trump had made back in 2005.
 Trump, though still behind Hillary Clinton in the polls, was closing the gap.
 Daniels was threatening to go public about their affair unless Trump did something nice for her – like provide money.
 Candidate Trump, fearful of losing the election on account of this revelation, assigned his personal lawyer, Michael Cohen, to make a deal.
 And soon enough, a deal happened.
 On October 27, Cohen wired $130,000 to Daniels’ then-attorney, Keith Davidson.
 The next day, October 28, Cohen and Daniels signed a nondisclosure agreement in which she agreed to keep quiet about the affair, save among those persons with whom she already had shared the information.
 This “hush agreement” referred to Stormy Daniels as “Peggy Peterson” and Donald Trump as “David Dennison.”
 Cohen and Trump were wrapped around this woman’s finger.
 For it was they, not her, who had everything to lose if the details were divulged.
 If this wasn’t blackmail exerted by Daniels, it was a pretty good imitation of it.